-The purpose of hepatitis A testing is to determine if a person has been infected by the hepatitis A virus (HAV).
+The purpose of HAV testing is to determine if you have been infected by the virus.

-Hepatitis A is typically a sudden, acute infection that lasts a few weeks to several months.
+Typically a sudden, acute infection, HAV lasts a few weeks to several months.
 In most cases, this virus does not cause chronic infection.
-In rare cases, though, Hepatitis A can be severe and cause liver damage or liver failure.
+In rare cases, though, HAV can be severe and cause liver damage or failure.

-This virus is spread through fecal-oral transmission, which means that a person contracts the disease when they ingest traces of the feces, also called stool, of a person infected with hepatitis A. Most often, transmission of hepatitis A occurs through consuming unwashed food or water that has been contaminated.
+This virus is spread through fecal-oral transmission, which means that you contract the disease when you ingest traces of the feces, also called stool, of a person infected with HAV.
+Most often, the transmission of HAV occurs through consuming unwashed food or water that has been contaminated.

-A doctor may order hepatitis A testing for several purposes:
+A doctor may order HAV testing for several purposes:

-- Diagnose current infection: Doctors use hepatitis tests to diagnose the cause of hepatitis in patients with signs and symptoms of this disease.
+- Diagnosing current infection: Doctors use tests to diagnose the cause of hepatitis if you have signs and symptoms of this disease.

-- Assess immunity: After a person recovers from a hepatitis A infection, they become immune to future infections due to the development of protective antibodies.
-Hepatitis A testing may show that a person has developed protective antibodies to hepatitis A after recovering from a past infection or because they previously received a hepatitis A vaccination.
+- Assessing immunity: After you recover from an HAV infection, you become immune to future infections due to the development of protective antibodies.
+HAV testing may show that you have developed protective antibodies to the disease after recovering from a past infection or because you previously received an HAV vaccination.

 What does the test measure?

-To determine if viral hepatitis is caused by the hepatitis A virus, hepatitis A testing looks for certain antibodies.
-Antibodies are substances made by the immune system in response to infection with a virus such as hepatitis A.
+To determine if viral hepatitis is caused by HAV, testing looks for certain antibodies, substances made by the immune system in response to infection with a virus such as HAV.

-Hepatitis A testing looks for two types of antibodies.
-Antibodies are part of the body’s protective response to a viral infection, and hepatitis A virus antibodies may be measured by a few different tests:
+HAV testing looks for two types of antibodies.
+These are part of the body’s protective response to a viral infection, and HAV antibodies may be measured by a few different tests:

-- Hepatitis A immunoglobulin M (IgM anti-HAV) antibody test: When a person is first infected with hepatitis A, the body produces IgM anti-HAV antibodies.
+- HAV immunoglobulin M (IgM anti-HAV) antibody test: When you are first infected with HAV, the body produces IgM anti-HAV antibodies.
 These antibodies are usually detectable from two weeks after symptoms begin to around six months later.

-- Total hepatitis A antibody test: The total HAV antibody test detects both IgM and IgG antibodies and thus is used to identify both current and past infections.
+- Total HAV antibody test: This test detects both IgM and IgG antibodies and thus is used to identify both current and past infections.

-Although testing the blood for HAV antibodies is the gold standard for identifying a hepatitis A infection, other tests may be ordered that instead look for the genetic material of the hepatitis A virus.
-This type of testing, also called nucleic acid amplification testing (NAAT), can detect traces of hepatitis A in a patient’s stool, blood, body fluids, and liver tissue.
+Although testing the blood for HAV antibodies is the gold standard for identifying an HAV infection, other tests may be ordered that instead look for the genetic material of HAV.
+This type of testing, also called nucleic acid amplification testing (NAAT), can detect traces of HAV in your stool, blood, body fluids, and liver tissue.

-In many cases, specific hepatitis A testing occurs along with or after blood tests that measure liver function.
-These tests may include a broad panel of tests, called a liver panel.
-The measurements in a liver panel can provide information about liver function and inflammation.
-While these tests can suggest viral hepatitis, they cannot identify the specific virus, which is why antibody testing may be prescribed to confirm the underlying cause.
+In many cases, specific HAV testing occurs along with or after blood tests that measure liver function.
+This may include a broad panel of tests, called a liver panel, with measurements that can provide information about liver function and inflammation.
+While these tests can suggest viral hepatitis, they cannot identify the specific virus, so antibody testing may be prescribed to confirm the underlying cause.

-Doctors often recommend testing for hepatitis based on a patient’s medical history, symptoms, and a physical exam.
+Doctors often recommend testing for hepatitis based on your medical history, symptoms, and physical exam.

-Most adults with hepatitis A have symptoms that develop around 28 days after infection.
+Most adults with HAV have symptoms that develop around 28 days after infection.
 Children under six years old rarely have symptoms.
-Symptoms of hepatitis A include:
+Symptoms of HAV include:

 - Dark urine